Spiritual, moral, social and cultural development

 - Look out for regular homework activities which ask pupils to respond and reflect on a religious festival or an element of culture, such as a painting or novel (respecting all beliefs, including those who choose to have no faith – we always give pupils the choice here)

-SMSC development is also embedded into our ethos and can be sensed in our day-to-day practices and many of our policies and practices (such as Relationships Management).
+SMSC development is also embedded into our ethos and can be sensed in our day-to-day practices and many of our policies and practices (such as Positive Relationships).
 A key part of the social development of pupils is their acceptance and engagement with British values.

 Statutory context of SMSC for schools